 - Batting (I used quilters dream cotton)

-To begin, you need 11 honey bun strips.
-You need to set them up in a color pattern that starts in the center and mirrors out to the edges.
-You want to match rows 1 & 11, 2 & 10, 3 & 9, 4 & 8, 5 & 7 and row 6 will be your center row.
+To begin, you need 11 honey bun strips (or 11 strips of 1 1/2″ wide fabric).
+You need to arrange them in a color pattern that starts in the center and mirrors out to the edges.
+Make sure you match the colors in rows 1 & 11, 2 & 10, 3 & 9, 4 & 8, 5 & 7 and row 6 will be your center row.

-You need them to match because your are going to cut them into triangles, and flip the template after each cut. (if you are confused now, don’t worry just keep reading it will make sense with the photos).
+You need them to match because you are going to cut them into triangles and flip the template after each cut. (if you are confused now, don’t worry just keep reading it will make sense with the photos).